 It may not feel natural at first to focus on appreciating what you already have, but by faithfully practicing the daily habits of gratitude outlined in this article, you’ll begin to change your conditioning.

 To kick-start your daily gratitude practice, take a few moments to share at least three things for which you’re grateful for in the comments.
 Even the smallest act of gratitude will have a positive impact on your life.

 I look forward to reading what you share!

 Discover how you can use affirmations to practice and create daily habits of gratitude that I talked about in this article.
-In this guide, I will teach you about the importance of daily affirmations, why they're critical to your success, and how to implement them in your life for rapid and positive changes.
-Click the graphic below to get this free daily affirmations guide.
+In this guide, I will teach you about the importance of daily affirmations, why they’re critical to your success, and how to implement them in your life for rapid and positive changes.
+Get this free daily affirmations guide.
 Use this powerful tool (and my free gift to you!) so you can re-create your self-image, replace your limiting beliefs, and achieve success.

 You May Also Enjoy: